Megajoules to Kilowatts – Megajoules to Kilojoules – MJ to kWh – kW to MJ – KJ to MJ

 Gas Heating

-Gas heating is the heating of a room or outdoor area using a gas space heater fuelled by natural gas, LPG (propane or butane) or biogas.
+Gas heating is the heating of a room or outdoor area using a gas space heater fueled by natural gas, LPG (propane or butane) or biogas.

 Indoor gas heater types include unflued portable gas heaters, flued gas heaters, radiant gas heaters, convector gas heaters, radiant-convectors, and gas fireplaces.